ignarru/landing-cloudfare/README.md

 1. In your Cloudflare dashboard create a new Pages project and connect this repository.
-2. If the build fails saying "npm ci" cannot install dependencies, run `npm install` locally to generate a `package-lock.json` and commit it.
+2. If the build fails saying "npm ci" cannot install dependencies, run `npm install` locally to generate a `package-lock.json`.
+3. Confirm `package-lock.json` is committed and pushed before deploying.
+You can verify the commit being built by checking the commit hash in the Pages build logs.
-3. **Leave the Root Directory empty** (i.e. use the repository root).
+4. **Leave the Root Directory empty** (i.e. use the repository root).
 If you select a subfolder (for example `client`), Cloudflare runs `npm ci` in that directory and fails because it lacks a `package-lock.json`.
-4. Set the **Build command** to `npm run build` and the **Build output directory** to `dist/public`.
+5. Set the **Build command** to `npm run build` and the **Build output directory** to `dist/public`.
-5. Add your Supabase credentials (`SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`) in the **Environment Variables** section.
+6. Add your Supabase credentials (`SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`) in the **Environment Variables** section.
-6. Deploy the site.
+7. Deploy the site.
 The contact form will post to `/api/contact`, which is implemented as a Pages Function under `functions/api/contact.ts`.
-7. For local development run `npm run dev` after building to simulate the production environment.
+8. For local development run `npm run dev` after building to simulate the production environment.
 Copy `.dev.vars.example` to `.dev.vars` and fill in your Supabase credentials so the function can access them locally.